DED9

 Joint operations on queues include the following:

-The queue is usually used for Breadth First Searching in specific data structures such as trees and graphs.
-Columns are used in managing the scheduling of processes in multitasking operating systems, scheduling algorithms, round-robin scheduling algorithms, and similar cases.
-Also, they are a suitable option for transferring data between two approaches asynchronously.
+The queue is typically used for Breadth-First Search in data structures such as trees and graphs.
+Columns are used to manage process scheduling in multitasking operating systems, including round-robin algorithms and similar schemes.
+Also, they are a suitable option for asynchronous data transfer between two approaches.

 Developers can use queues in many different ways in their applications.
 However, two types of columns widely used in Java are circular queues and double-ended queues.
 Circular lines are implemented and defined in a circular path.
-The advantage of this data-building model is that it solves the problem of unused spaces in simple and linear queues.
-A two-way column in Java allows adding and removing elements from both sides of the column but not from the middle of the row.
+The advantage of this data-building model is that it addresses the problem of unused capacity in simple, linear queues.
+A two-way column in Java allows adding and removing elements from both sides of the column, but not from the middle of the row.

 The graph data structure in Java